-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McCaul is shown as a purple triangle. (analysis methodology)
+McCaul is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Michael McCaul sits on the following committees:

 McCaul was the primary sponsor of 20 bills that were enacted.
 The most recent include:

 - H.R.
 567: Trans-Sahara Counterterrorism Partnership Program Act of 2021

 - H.R.
 1252: Improving Embassy Design and Security Act

 - H.R.
 2744 (116th): USAID Branding Modernization Act

 - H.R.
 2444 (116th): Eastern European Security Act

 - H.R.
 5664 (116th): LIFT Act